 The retrieval of cloud optical thickness and cloud particle effective radius from 2-channel backscattered solar radiation is a simple but heavily underconstrained problem.
 As a result, many uncertainties are associated to this retrieval problem (see Stephens and Kummerow (2007) for a review).
 In this section we first discuss a number of error sources which are not explicitly taken into account, and then explain the propagation of uncertainties that are taken into account, including in the observations and some of the ancillary data.
-Finally, a brief characterization of the resulting uncertainty estimates is given, focusing on the 0.6-1.6 and 0.6-3.8 $\mu$ m channel retrievals.
+Finally, a brief characterization of the resulting uncertainty estimates is given, focusing on the 0.6-1.6 and 0.6-3.8 μ m channel retrievals.

-ELIMETSAT Satallita Application Algorithm Theoretical Basis Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC Edition to NoWCasting & Very Document for Cloud Micro Issue: 3.0 Date: 12 October 2021 Short Range Forecasting Physics of the NWC/PPS File: NWC-CDC OP3-PPS-SMHI-S CI-ATBD-CMIC_v3_0 Page: 32/48
+Algorithm Theoretical Basis Document for Cloud Micro Physics of the NWC/PPS Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC Issue: 3.1.0 Date: 01 September 2022 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CMIC_v3_1_0 Page: 32/49

 The first part of the CMIC retrieval is the determination of cloud phase.
 Similar to most existing cloud phase retrieval schemes (e.g., for MODIS: Platnick et al., 2017) no uncertainty estimate is derived for the phase retrieval.
 In [RD.3], cloud phase is validated with CALIOP observations, and the fraction of wrong phase retrievals is stratified according to CTTH errors and cloud type.
 It turns out that phase misclassifications occur most frequently when the CTTH error, both the actual value and its estimate, is large and for thin cirrus and mid-level cloud types.
 If the CTTH error is smaller than 50 hPa, only 7-9% of the phase retrievals is wrong, in comparison to 14-19% for all pixels.
 Phase misclassifications become even more infrequent if homogeneous scenes with known (and correct) surface type are selected.
 From this analysis it is concluded that the bulk of the phase uncertainty comes from CTTH and other input errors as well as scene inhomogeneities and differences between field of view from the passive imager compared to the reference observations, while algorithmic errors, including errors in the underlying RTM simulations, contribute much less.
-Flagging of potentially uncertain phase classifications can be done on the basis of the CTTH error estimate, and in addition the cmic\quality flag (Table 17).
+Flagging of potentially uncertain phase classifications can be done on the basis of the CTTH error estimate, and in addition the cmic_quality flag (Table 17).